 The empirical claim-free discount is $1 - y_0$ .
 This is the credibility that applies to this group of insureds.
 We have assumed that the credibility is the same for all insureds in the group.
+If this is not the case, the estimated credibility will be an "average" credibility for the individual in the group.

 The stability of our estimate will depend upon how many insureds were claim-free in the first period, as well as how volatile the claim experience is in the second period.
 Note that there is no particular requirement for measuring $y_i$ in the same manner as $x_i$ .
 We could try several measures of $y_i$ , such as pure premium and different count definitions.
+(The $y_i$ may not be directly related to the cost of insurance, however.)

-This formulation is somewhat limiting, however, in that we do not use the experience of non-claim-free insureds.
+This claim-free discount formulation is somewhat limiting, however, in that we do not use the experience of non-claim-free insureds.
 We could expect to get a better estimate by using more information.